NCEAS/metacat/CONTRIBUTING.md

 Metacat is an open source project, and we welcome full participation in the project.
 Contributions are reviewed and suggestions are made to increase the value of Metacat to the community.
-We strive to incorporate code, documentation, and other useful contributions quickly And efficiently while maintaining a high-quality repository software product.
+We strive to incorporate code, documentation, and other useful contributions quickly and efficiently while maintaining a high-quality repository software product.

 ## Pull Requests